If you are from Scotland and want to access Pills by Post please call us for more information.

 If you have tried these options, but still have pain, please call the Aftercare Line on 0300 333 68 28 (or +44 1789 508 210) for advice.

 No, there is no proven association with breast cancer and abortion.

 Both mifepristone and misoprostol pass into the breast milk but the amounts are small and should not cause any adverse effects in breastfed infants.
 Breastfeeding may continue uninterrupted following mifepristone and misoprostol.
-Stop breastfeeding if you take codeine - express and discard milk during use and for one feed after the last dose.
+If breastfeeding an

 If your abortion is uncomplicated there should be no issues with future pregnancies as a result of the abortion.

 There are no proven associations between abortion and future infertility, ectopic pregnancy or placenta praevia.

 Having an abortion may be associated with future pregnancies ending before the due date.
 This risk appears to increase when someone has had more than one abortion.

 Every woman is different so they feel, experience and cope in a way individual to them.
 There is no evidence to suggest that you will experience any mental health issues as a result of an abortion.
 However, if you have a history of mental health problems you may still have those problems whether you choose to have the abortion or not.

 Travel is not ideal in the first 24 hours after using misoprostol.
 You may experience symptoms whilst in transit.
 You will need to know how to access emergency services in case of a complication.